vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: Before lunch we explored the first-half of programming.
 The building blocks.
 In this section we will
          explore the glue we use to build up a whole program.
 In fact, we've already touched on one of these "glue" constructions.
-This chapter is all about functions: function application, function definition, and function composition.
+This chapter is all about functions.

 **SAY**: So what is a function?
+If your program is a list of instructions for computing something, then
-You can think of a function as a black box.
-You feed input into the box
+         you can think of a function as a sub list that "hides" some perhaps less interesting details.
-         and it gives you some output in return.
-Kind of like a bread making machine: you put in the ingredients and the bread making function gives you back a fresh loaf of bread.
+         Do this for a simple everyday task in the next exercise.

+**EXERCISE**: 3-1

+**SAY**: It would be nice to be able to write these sub-lists of instructions somewhere else so that
+         your friend can ignore them if they don't need them but look them up if they do.
+That's basically what we do as programmers.
+We write our sub-lists (called functions from now on) somewhere else and only refer to them by name.

+**SAY**: That's one way to think about functions but the analogy is imperfect because a function can
+         sdo things that a simple list of instructions cannot do!
+Imagine you have a function that runs a centrifuge.
+It would be very inconvenient if you had to write a new centrifuge running function to run the centrifuge for different durations or speeds.
+Thankfully functions can be parameterised: they can adjust their behaviour at your request!
+They can also perform computations and give you responses.
+A centrifuge running function may respond with whether the centrifuge is broken or not.

 **SAY**: In fact, you've already been using some functions! `abs()` is a function.
 You give it a number
          and it responds with the absolute value of that number. `len()` is a function.
 You give it a